 equivalent Postgres (SQL) commands?

-Now create a Postgres user for yourself, showing the SQL
+Now create a Postgres user for yourself, using the option to show the

 create the new user?